This section includes

 - study plans,

-- schedules and
+- timetables and

 The legal framework for studying in Baden-Württemberg is set by the Higher Education Act.
 The General Framework of Ulm University forms the basis of all bachelor's and master's courses offered by Ulm University.
 In addition, each study course has his own supplementary regulations. more